Adding highly generic subsets of $\omega_2$: Introduction

-\begin{theorem} ($\GCH$) There exists a cardinal and the $\GCH$ preserving generic extension of the universe by a strongly proper forcing notion, such that in the generic extension, there exists a set $A \subseteq \omega_2$ of size $\aleph_2$ such that for all countable ground model sets $X \subseteq \omega_2$, $X \cap A$ and $X \setminus A$ are non-empty. \end{theorem} \begin{remark} It follows from the proof of Theorem \ref{t1} that the set $A$ above also satisfies the conclusion of the abstract, namely every countable subset of $A$ or $\omega_2 \setminus A$ is Cohen generic over the ground model. \end{remark} The paper is organized as follows.
+\begin{theorem} ($\GCH$) There exists a cardinal and $\GCH$ preserving generic extension of the universe by a strongly proper forcing notion, such that in the generic extension, there exists a set $A \subseteq \omega_2$ of size $\aleph_2$ such that for all countably infinite ground model sets $X \subseteq \omega_2$, $X \cap A$ and $X \setminus A$ are non-empty. \end{theorem} \begin{remark} It follows from the proof of Theorem \ref{t1} that the set $A$ above also satisfies the conclusion of the abstract, namely every countably infinite subset of $A$ or $\omega_2 \setminus A$ is Cohen generic over the ground model. \end{remark} The paper is organized as follows.
 In section \ref{pre}, we recall some basic definitions and results about strongly proper forcing notions, and review Todorcevic's matrix $\in$-collapse forcing, then in section \ref{proof}, we present a proof of Theorem \ref{t1}.